Federico Macheda: Ankaragücü

 In summer 2022, after four years in Greece, Macheda signed a two-year contract with newly promoted Turkish Süper Lig club Ankaragücü.

 On 24 January 2023, he joined Cypriot First Division club APOEL on loan until the end of the season.

+Asteras Tripolis

+On 30 September 2024, Macheda returned to Greece and joined Asteras Tripolis as a free agent on an initial one-year deal.

 International career

 Macheda was named in Italy's preliminary 40-man squad for the 2009 UEFA European Under-21 Championship, but was omitted from the final 23.
 He made his debut for the Italy U21s on 12 August 2009 in a friendly against Russia, and first scored for the U21s with both goals in a 2–1 victory over Turkey on 17 November 2010.
 He scored the only goal in a 1–0 win over England with a late penalty in February 2011, and in their next game, he scored Italy's third in a 3–1 win over Sweden in March.

 Style of play

-Nicknamed Kiko, Macheda is a quick and versatile forward, who is capable of playing in a central role as a main striker, or in more of a supporting role as a second striker or attacking midfielder.
+Nicknamed Chicco, Macheda is a quick and versatile forward, who is capable of playing in a central role as a main striker, or in more of a supporting role as a second striker or attacking midfielder.
 Although naturally right-footed, he possesses an accurate and powerful shot with both feet, and is known in particular for his clinical finishing, intelligent movement, and ability to curl shots on goal from outside the area.
 He has been described as a "modern striker", as his technical skills, ability to read the game, and positional sense in the box, combined with his tall, large and strong physique, allow him to hold up the ball with his back to goal, retain possession under pressure, and create space for himself even in limited spaces and when being heavily marked by more physical opponents.
 Regarded as one of Italy's most promising prospects in his youth, in 2010 Don Balón included him in their list of the 100 best young players born after 1989; in recent seasons, however, he has often struggled to live up to his potential.